 God’s covenant with Abraham (Genesis 15) was founded on humans being human and God being God.
 Abraham may have devised the contract, but God accepted the sole responsibility for executing the contract, both then and forever; Abraham’s terms, God’s actions.
 The dynamism of that agreement lay in the fact that God knew that humans would forever be consigning themselves and others to Death.
 Always confused on what it meant to be human, they would always strive to take the place of God.
 The confession of the early church that Jesus is Lord calls us back to our humanity.
 This is the way of the Word.

 In the face of death, live humanly.
 In the middle of chaos, celebrate the Word.
 Amidst Babel, speak the truth.
 Confront the noise and verbiage and falsehood of death with the truth and potency and efficacy of the Word of God.
 Know the Word, teach the Word, nurture the Word, preach the Word, define the Word, incarnate the Word, do the Word, live the Word.
 And more than that, in the Word of God, expose death and all death’s works and wiles, rebuke lies, cast out demons, exorcise, cleanse the possessed, raise those who are dead in mind and conscience.

 On one occasion when Dorothy Day was at Mass the organist began to play the national anthem of the United States.
 Rather than jumping to her feet with the rest of the congregation, she went down on her knees.
 The very act of praying inherently razes the houses that principalities build.

-In every age Christianity has to start all over again in nonviolent resistance to the state and its consignment of death.
-And we do it as Christians by simply being human.
+In every age Christianity has to start all over again in nonviolent witness to the state’s consignment of death.
+And we do it as Christians by simply being caring and compassionate humans.
 Perhaps that most categorically means that we refuse to see ourselves as being saved or even religious,